MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage/how-to-automate-a-runbook.md

 The remainder of this topic describes the older scenario.

 ## Invoking runbooks \(not automation\)
-You can set a runbook in System Center 2016 Orchestrator  to be run whenever a new virtual machine or new service is created by remote calls to Service Provider Foundation with the [Virtual Machine Manager Service](http://go.microsoft.com/fwlink/?LinkId=298612).
+You can set a runbook in System Center 2016 Orchestrator or System Center 2012 Orchestrator to be run whenever a new virtual machine or new service is created by remote calls to Service Provider Foundation with the [Virtual Machine Manager Service](http://go.microsoft.com/fwlink/?LinkId=298612).
 You can set the runbook to be invoked by using the Windows PowerShell T:Microsoft.SystemCenter.Foundation.Cmdlet.Set\-SCSPFExtensibleEventHandler  cmdlet.
 Service Provider Foundation raises internal events to invoke the runbook and the runbook will continue to be invoked continuously as long as the extensible event handler is enabled.

 Service Provider Foundation will not invoke the runbook if the virtual machine or service was created by other means such as by using Windows PowerShell cmdlets or by using the console in System Center 2016 - Virtual Machine Manager (VMM).